 Some of the regular conditions treated here include:

-Deliberate self-harm attempts: This is a common occurrence particularly among young adults; admissions of attempted suicide cases are fairly regular at Bathalapalli hospital e.g. deliberately swallowing Pesticides or Hair-Dye, etc.
+- Deliberate self-harm attempts: This is a common occurrence particularly among young adults; admissions of attempted suicide cases are fairly regular at Bathalapalli hospital e.g. deliberately swallowing Pesticides or Hair-Dye with suicidal intention.

-Bites and stings: This being a rural agricultural community, many people get bitten/stung regularly, and quite a few develop complications, enough to require specialised care and hospitalisation e.g. various Snake Bites and Scorpion Stings.
+- Bites and stings: This being a rural agricultural community, many people get bitten/stung regularly, and quite a few develop complications, enough to require specialised care and hospitalisation e.g. various snake bite envenomation and scorpion stings.

-Pregnancy-related complications: Lack of Reproductive Health Awareness in Women, Poor Nutrition, Anaemia lead to various Gestational and Delivery issues or even Septic Abortions.
+- Pregnancy-related complications: Lack of proper Antenatal care Poor Nutrition, Anaemia lead to various Gestational and Delivery issues or even Septic Abortions.
 Many deliveries also involve complications such as Eclampsia, major Haemorrhages, Cardiomyopathy, etc.

 There is a separate counselling room for patients’ families where doctors explain them about how to cope with stress effectively.
 Clinical progress & the disease prognosis are also explained to them in detail.
 All the ICU management protocols are constantly reviewed and revised based on National & International Guidelines and patients’ needs, which helps in reducing the ICU mortality rate.
 There is a separate Code Blue, Rapid Response team of 1 Doctor and 1 Nurse which responds to critical events (Cardiac Arrest, etc.) in any part of the hospital 24/7.
 The team also runs periodic checks (monthly) of the emergency equipment (Airway Management Set/Resuscitation Drugs, etc.) in various wards.